 Luxury automaker Packard was also on the skids in the early fifties.
 The price war had affected Packard almost as badly as it had Studebaker and Hudson and its old rival Cadillac had eclipsed it in sales and prestige.
 While it had previously been the most elite of American automakers, by 1953, Packard was looking old-fashioned.

-Although Studebaker had higher volume, a bigger dealer network, and a lower price point than Packard, it was not Nance’s first choice, which was Kenosha, Wisconsin’s Nash Motors.
-Nash president George W. Mason been proposing a merger of the independents since 1946 and Nance’s predecessor, Hugh Ferry, had begun negotiations with Mason to create such an alliance, which they hoped would eventually include Packard, Nash, Studebaker, and Hudson.
+Although Studebaker had higher volume, a bigger dealer network, and a lower price point than Packard did, the South Bend firm was not Nance’s first choice.
+Nance’s preferred partner was Kenosha, Wisconsin’s Nash Motors, whose president, George W. Mason, been proposing a merger of the independents since 1946.
+Nance’s predecessor, Hugh Ferry, had begun negotiations with Mason to create such an alliance, which they hoped would eventually include Packard, Nash, Studebaker, and Hudson.

 In January 1954, Nash and Hudson agreed to merge, reforming as the American Motors Corporation in May.
 For a time, it seemed that Packard might join them, but its board was wary of AMC, recognizing that the new company would end the year deep in the red.
 In February, the Packard board refused to even hear George Mason’s merger proposal, opting instead to pursue a merger with Studebaker, independent of AMC.

-By September, the Packard and Studebaker boards had approved the formation of a new Studebaker-Packard corporation, effective October 1.
+By September, the Packard and Studebaker boards had approved the formation of a new Studebaker-Packard corporation effective October 1.
 Jim Nance became president of the merged company, with former Studebaker president Paul Hoffman becoming chairman of the new board of directors.
 Nine days later, George Mason died, leaving his vice president, George Romney, as the president of AMC.
 Romney and Nance were both relatively young and very ambitious and it quickly became clear that they could not coexist happily.
-By mid-October, Romney told the press that AMC did not expect any other mergers.
+By mid-October, Romney was telling the press that there would be no Studebaker-Packard/AMC merger.

-That depressing revelation might have given Packard grounds to dissolve the deal, perhaps even for a false conveyance suit, but by that point, Packard’s own financial situation was precarious and the Packard board believed that the partnership with Studebaker was their only hope for survival.
+That distressing revelation might have given Packard grounds to dissolve the deal (and perhaps to pursue civil action), but by that point, Packard’s own financial situation was precarious, and the Packard board believed that the partnership with Studebaker was their only hope for survival.
 They decided to stay the course.

 THE STUDEBAKER LARK